Nordic American Tankers Limited: Nordic American Tankers Ltd (NYSE: NAT) - The Hansson family buys more stock in NAT.

-Alexander Hansson, residing in Monaco, has today bought privately 25,000 shares in NAT at $2.22.
+Alexander Hansson, residing in Monaco, has today bought 25,000 shares in NAT for his private holdings.
+The shares were purchased in the open market at a price of $2.11 per share.

 Alexander Hansson is the son of the NAT Chairman & CEO, and as such an affiliated party.